-- All packing material, including shipping containers, shall be sterilized or destroyed by an approved method according to NEON's USDA APHIS soil permit.
-Suggested method that complies with NEON's USDA APHIS permit as of Jun 2012 is to generously spray container with ethanol (≥70%) to the point of runoff. - 4.
+- 3. All packing material, including shipping containers, shall be sterilized or destroyed by an approved method according to NEON's USDA APHIS soil permit.
+Suggested method that complies with NEON's USDA APHIS permit as of Jun 2012 is to generously spray container with ethanol (≥70%) to the point of runoff or save materials in secondary storage to be disposed of at one time in a bleach bath. - 4.
 Ensure that each soil sample is labeled correctly.
 If discrepancies in labeling are identified, contact an FIU team member or the FIU contractor who collected the samples for clarification through the NEON Problem Reporting and Tracking system.
-Follow-up until resolved. - Remove and correctly dispose of lab gloves.
-Then, print out labels corresponding to each soil sample (sample label format: "Domain_Site_Location_Top-Bottom depth (cm)Sample_Horizon", e.g., Woodworth_Pit1_16-32_Archive_2Bw).
+Follow-up until resolved. - 5.
+Print out labels corresponding to each soil sample (sample label format: "Domain_Site_Location Sample_Top-Bottom depth (cm) Horizon", e.g., D09_Woodworth_Pit1 Archive_16-32 2Bw).
 Ensure that the labels comply with the current version of NEON's USDA APHIS soil permit.
-For example, as of February 2012, the permit specifies that all containers of quarantined soil include "Quarantine Soil-Sterilize Before Disposal" on their label. - 6.
+For example, as of February 2012, the permit specifies that all containers of quarantined soil include "Quarantine Soil- Sterilize Before Disposal" on their label. - 6.
 Put on lab gloves and then label a drying tray with a label corresponding to one of the soil samples. - 7.
 Ensure that the balance is level and that it has passed a traceable calibration within the last year.
 Generally, balances need to be re-leveled any time they are moved and re-calibrated after receiving a physical shock (e.g., being dropped, or abruptly moved). - a.
 Weigh the empty tray on the balance and record the weight (in grams) on the data sheet. - b.
 Empty the soil from the appropriate soil sample into the drying tray.
 Break up any large clumps of soil and spread the soil out evenly across the tray.
 To ensure rapid drying, make sure that soil depth is ≤5 cm (if necessary, additional labeled trays can be used). - c.
 Weigh the tray and soil and record the weight on the data sheet.
 If your gloves become coated in soil (which will occur if the soil is moist/wet), change gloves before handling the next soil sample to avoid contamination.
 Dispose of gloves according to the specification in NEON's USDA APHIS soil permit. - 8.
 If the soil is moist or dry, cover the tray with a single layer of parchment (baking) paper to minimize the risk of contamination from spillage of other samples.
 Place the tray on a shelf or bench where it is unlikely to be knocked off.
+Fans can be used to speed up drying.
 [If water has pooled in the tray, do not place parchment paper over the sample as it may disintegrate when it gets wet and contaminate the sample.
 Instead leave the tray uncovered until pooled water has evaporated.] - 9.
 If shorter drying times are required (e.g., due to a high volume of samples over a short period of time), the trays can be placed in a drying oven.
-If this is done, set the oven to 30 °C. If the oven has a cut-out temperature to prevent overheating, set the cut-out temperature to 34 °C. Soil for the TIS soil archive must not be heated above 35 °C, and the oven temperature is therefore set to 30 °C to allow for variability and uncertainty in oven temperature.
-Wear protective equipment (gloves, long-sleeves, etc) as necessary based on NEON lab safety training. - 10.
-Mix the soil by hand at least every 3 days (preferably daily) to facilitate rapid drying.
-Wearing gloves, mix the soil and hand-crush larger aggregates.
-Change gloves before handling the next soil sample to avoid contamination.
-Dispose of gloves according to the specification in NEON's USDA APHIS soil permit.
+If this is done, set the oven to 30 °C. If the oven has a cut-out temperature to prevent overheating, set the cut-out temperature to 34 °C. Soil for the TIS Soil Archive must not be heated above 35 °C, and the oven temperature is therefore set to 30 °C to allow for variability and uncertainty in oven temperature.
+Wear protective equipment (gloves, long-sleeves, etc) as necessary based on NEON lab safety training.